ankitmehtame/cloudflare-dns-api/README.md

 # Cloudflare DNS API Wrapper

-A simple .NET 9 minimal web API that acts as a wrapper for the Cloudflare DNS API to update `A` or `CNAME` DNS records.
+A simple REST API that acts as a wrapper for the Cloudflare DNS API to update `A` or `CNAME` DNS records.

 ## Features